isomerpages/nlb-learning/_science/Teens/Content.md

 Source: [Pokemon & Science, Did You Know Gaming?](https://www.youtube.com/embed/xGvvulC1EDk)

-But there’s a bigger way science is present in almost all games.
-It forms one of the foundational elements a game is built on — its physics.
+<p>But there’s a bigger way science is present in almost all games.
+It forms one of the foundational elements a game is built on — its physics.</p>

-While gaming, if you’ve ever thrown an object or flown through the air, you might have experienced a game’s physics engine in play.
-This engine is a programme which creates a simulation of how objects move based on the laws of physics.
+<p>While gaming, if you’ve ever thrown an object or flown through the air, you might have experienced a game’s physics engine in play.
+This engine is a programme which creates a simulation of how objects move based on the laws of physics.</p>

 One of the more popular effects that game engines simulate is something called rigid body dynamics.
 According to [Brown University]( https://www.brown.edu/Departments/Engineering/Courses/En4/notes_old/RigidKinematics/rigkin.htm), rigid body dynamics is “an idealisation of a body that does not deform or change shape.”

-Simply put, it is the way in which solid and inflexible objects move.
-Humans, pets, buses, and trains are all examples of rigid bodies.
+<p>Simply put, it is the way in which solid and inflexible objects move.
+Humans, pets, buses, and trains are all examples of rigid bodies. </p>

 Rigid body dynamics can be simulated using the basis of Newton’s laws of motion: the law of inertia, the law of mass and acceleration, and the law of motion.
 (Source: [Toptal]( https://www.toptal.com/game/video-game-physics-part-i-an-introduction-to-rigid-body-dynamics), 2015)

 Using these laws, various differential equations determined by forces and geometry can be created (Source: [My Physics Lab](https://www.myphysicslab.com/)).
 The physics engine then uses these equations to generate iterations of object movement, such as a car moving or a cat walking.